ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

 CUD0 (hex)
     Protocol indicator (2 to 8 hexadecimal characters) to be placed in the outgoing call packet before the user data.
 If this field is blank, the default value is 01000000 (indicating PAD protocol).If the value of the “Data” field is “=” then the “Data” and “CUD0” will be copied from the incoming call packet.
 TIOA at start up
     Contains a connection script to be run immediately after connection to the server.
-For more information, see “Connection – Disconnection Scripts”, page 95.
+For more information, see “Connection – Disconnection Scripts”.

 7. Terminals
 ============